MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_DEMO.md

       using EntityFrameworkExample.Models;
       using Microsoft.EntityFrameworkCore;
 ```
-4. In the **PersonContext** class code window, locate the following code.
+4. In the **PersonContext.cs** code window, locate the following code.

   ```cs
       public class PersonContext